enso-org/enso/doc/design/type-system/type-discipline.md

   is likely to combine techniques from both W and M (context-insensitive and context-sensitive respectively).
 - Type errors need to track possible fixes in the available context.
-- Type equality in Luna is represented purely by representational equality.
+- Type equality in Luna is represented by both representational and structural equality.
+Never nominal equality.
   There is no inbuilt notion of nominal equality.
 - The type-system includes a mechanism for reasoning about the runtime representation of types.
 It will allow the programmer to constrain an API